Homeowners Insurance in Canada Explained

 Then there are some perils that may be more rampant in certain risky areas such as:

 - Flood: Most insurance companies may not cover flooding due to rain that seeps inside your home.
 This may apply to you if you live in an area that has more rain than shine.

-- Earthquake: If you live in a risk zone for earthquake then your standard home insurance may not cover for earthquake damages.
+- Earthquake: If you live in a risk zone for earthquakes then your standard home insurance may not cover earthquake damages.
 Your best bet would be to buy an earthquake insurance policy.